JulieMontoya/Random_Beeb_Stuff/experimental_language/README.md

 .........!.........!.........!.........!.........!.........!.........!.........!

 A `SOUND` command takes four parameters: channel, loudness, pitch and length.
-These are pushed onto the stack in order.
+These are pushed onto the Stack in order.
 The command reads the parameters in the same order as they were written, rather than pulling them individually and reversing the order; stores them in a parameter block; and calls `OSWORD` to play the sound.